VIRTUAL-K4MI-CLUB/Master/README.md

 - Invite to studio 04 (free of charge)

-- Special VIP blackout room (no door. only jump x-y- code *linked to terminal*) (code and blackout room location changes monthly) x- disable (jumptoplayerlocation) (rcpm/mic copying hack) (possibly add role only private discord server)
+- Special VIP blackout room (no door. only jump x-y- code *linked to terminal*) (code and blackout room location changes monthly) x- disable: (jumptoplayerlocation) (rcpm/mic copying hack) (possibly add role only private discord server)
-- muahahaha. (blackout shader locked to world constraint) x (shader is disabled upon toggle gameobject true *linked to terminal*)
+- muahahaha. (blackout shader locked to worldspace constraint) x (shader is disabled upon toggle gameobject true *linked to terminal*)
 - (no udon lockz!)

--
+-not sure how to detect patreon supporters... so the terminal will unlock patreoniftz.

 -